anoopkcn/obsidian-reference-map/README.md

 `URL:<url>`| URL from sites|`URL:https://arxiv.org/abs/2106.15928v1`
 `@<citekey>`| [Zotero](https://www.zotero.org/) citekey*|`@smith2019attention`

 *Enable this feature from the settings.
-Note that one has to provide a BiBTeX CSL JSON file to enable this feature.
-Onece enabled the plugin can recogonize the pandoc citation format.
+Note that, one has to provide a `BiBTeX CSL JSON` file to enable this feature.
+Once enabled, the plugin can recogonize the pandoc citation format.

 ### Dynamic Reference List